nobabas/MTRN4231/README.md

 ### Closed-Loop System Behaviour
 The system operates using a fully closed-loop control architecture, where the soil sensor measurements continuously influence and correct robot behaviour during operation.
 This ensures that the robot responds dynamically to environmental variation such as marker position changes, depth shifts, or sensor noise rather than relying on static commands calls.

-#### Feedback Sources

-The system uses three primary real-time feedback streams:

-**Computer Vision Feedback (YOLO + Camera)**
-- The vision node continuously detects blue markers and publishes updated centroid pixel coordinates.
-- These coordinates are converted into world-frame positions through the transformation module.
-- This ensures that every robot movement is based on the current marker position, not a previously captured value.

-**Robot Motion Feedback (UR5e + MoveIt)**
-- MoveIt provides real-time feedback about joint states and end-effector pose.
-- Planned trajectories are continuously checked for validity and re-evaluated if obstacles or inconsistencies are detected.

-**End-Effector Sensor Feedback (Teensy Moisture Probe)**
-- During soil measurement, the moisture probe sends continuous analogue readings.
-- The robot waits until a stable reading is detected before lifting and moving to the next point.

 #### How the Feedback Loop Works
 The following is a step-by-step run through of the closed-loop process: